tsytsykvitaliy/digital-forensics-network-forensics-challenge/README.md

  - Packet Bytes

 To pause the current session, click the red square at the top right (start again with the green fin)
-You can click on any packet to further analyze in the _Packet Details_ and _Packet Bytes_ frames.
+You can click on any packet to further analyze it in the _Packet Details_ and _Packet Bytes_ frames.

-In the Packet Listing section, you can see the Packet Number, time since first packet, Source and Destination IP address, Protocol, Length of the package in bytes and :star: package info :star:
+In the Packet Listing section you can see the Packet Number, time since first packet, Source and Destination IP address, Protocol, Length of the package in bytes, and :star: package info :star:
 Package info is very useful for gaining quick intel.
 If you're wondering what a specific protocol does, your friend Google is always there to help!